dimitarg/weaver-test-extra/README.md

 1. To share a resource across all tests in a Suite, you extend `ResourceSuite`.
 2. ResourceSuite is polymorphic on the resource type.
 In this case, `override type R = List[String]`, the list of lines in a file.
-3. By implementing `def sharedResource: Resource[IO, R]`, you specify how to acquire (and release) the shared resource.
+3. By implementing `def sharedResource: Resource[IO, R]`, you describe the suite-shared resource, which will be allocated once, used by all the tests, and disposed of, as in `cats.effect.Resource.use`.
-4. You create a test that requres access to some resource / environment by using `rTest` instead of `test`.
+4. You create a test that requres access to some resource / environment (i.e. input parameter) by using `rTest` instead of `test`.

-5. The shared resource will be acquired once before running all the tests, and will be released when the tests are ran (regardless of their outcome).
+No magic.